-- 23. A number of conservation measures, which ensure that impacts on the target and other species are minimised, currently apply to this fishery.
-CM 33-02 specifies that there should be no directed fishing other than for the target species, the by-catch limits for incidentally caught species and the move-on rules if the limits for any one haul are exceeded. - 24.
-Catch limits for by-catch species groups (macrourids, rajids and other species) are defined in CM 33-02 and provided in Table 2. - 25.
-A quantitative risk assessment of the Caml grenadier (Macrourus caml) was undertaken in 2015 and WG-FSA-15 recommended a catch limit of 409 tonnes for M. caml and Whitson's grenadier (M. whitsoni) combined based on the risk assessment in WG-FSA-15/63, and a catch limit of 360 tonnes for bigeye grenadier (M. holotrachys) and ridge-scaled grenadier (M. carinatus) combined based on the previous assessment from 2003.
-The current by-catch limits for rajids (Bathyraja spp.) were set in 1997 (SC-CAMLR-XVI, paragraphs 5.119 to 5.122). - 26.
-By-catch in the toothfish trawl fisheries is generally less than 10% of the total catch.
-Landed by-catch in the longline fisheries ranged from 6 to 13% of the total catch, and including cut-offs revised these estimates to between 11 and 26% of the total catch.
+23. A number of conservation measures, which ensure that impacts on the target and other species are minimised, currently apply to this fishery.
+CM 33-02 specifies that there should be no directed fishing other than for the target species, the by-catch limits for incidentally caught species and the move-on rules if the limits for any one haul are exceeded (Table 5).

+24. Catch limits for by-catch species groups (macrourids, rajids and other species) are defined in CM 33-02 and provided in Table 2.

+25. A quantitative risk assessment of the Caml grenadier (Macrourus caml) was undertaken in 2015 and WG-FSA-15 recommended a catch limit of 409 tonnes for M. caml and Whitson's grenadier (M. whitsoni) combined based on the risk assessment in WG-FSA-15/63, and a catch limit of 360 tonnes for bigeye grenadier (M. holotrachys) and ridge-scaled grenadier (M. carinatus) combined based on the previous assessment from 2003.
+These by-catch limits were introduced in 2016 and are reflected in the change to Table 2.

+26. By-catch in the toothfish trawl fisheries is generally less than 10% of the total catch.
+Landed by-catch in the longline fisheries ranged from 6 to 13% of the total catch, when including by-catch that was caught on the longlines but cut-off before being landed estimates ranged from 11 to 26% of the total catch.
 No by-catch species was caught in quantities approaching the catch limit.

-Table 2: Catch history for by-catch (macrourids and rajids), including catch limits and number of rajids released alive, in Division 58.5.2.
-Catch limits are for the whole fishery (see CM 33-03 for details).
-Data from the 2015 fishing season is incomplete.
-(Source: fine-scale data.)
+27. An analysis of the by-catch species unicorn icefish (Channichthys rhinoceratus) and grey rock cod (Lepidonotothen squamifrons) indicated that both species are widespread over the plateau in depths of <1 000 m (WG-FSA-15/50).
+Up to 2015, the catch limits of C. rhinoceratus and L. squamifrons, 150 tonnes and 80 tonnes respectively, were based on assessments carried out in 1998 (SC-CAMLR-XVII, Annex 5).
+Catches of each of these species since 2004 have been well below the limits set by CCAMLR (Table 3).
+A quantitative risk assessment of C. rhinoceratus was undertaken in 2015 and WG-FSA-15 recommended a by-catch limit of 1 663 tonnes for C. rhinoceratus.

+28. Length-weight relationships, length-at-maturity data and estimates of abundance from survey data for rajids were presented in WG-FSA-05/70.
+An analysis of the skate tagging program (WG-FSA-13/22) indicated a recapture rate of <1% and an average distance between release and recapture of 4 n miles.
+An analysis of catch rates from 1997 to 2014 of the three skate species (Nowara et al., 2017) shows little evidence of depletion on the main trawl grounds, except for a decrease in the average total length of B. eatonii.
+One of the skate species, B. irrasa, shows a slight decline in catch rates in the deeper waters around Heard Island and McDonald Islands where the longline fishery operates.
+This study also calculated a growth rate of ~20 mm per year, and a maximum age >20 years for B. eatonii, estimated from tag returns.